Big C: 2000s

 Big C developed and expanded the "Compact Store" concept in 2005.
-Compact Stores each require an investment of between 300 and 400 million baht, and have an average retail space of 5,000-6,000 square metres, whereas Big C's standard stores have retail space of about 10,000 square metres and require an investment of between 600-700 million baht.
+Compact Stores each require an investment of between 300 and 400 million baht, and have an average retail space of 5,000-6,000 square metres, whereas Big C's standard stores have retail space of about 10,000 square metres and require an investment of between 600 and 700 million baht.
 In May 2005, the "Big C Shopper Card" was launched, which was a hire-purchase card.

-In 2006, Leader Price by Big C was remodeled into "Mini Big C" (มินิบิ๊กซี), a proximity store format offering 24-hour service.
-Big C launched yet another new brand store format in July 2010 called "Big C Junior" (บิ๊กซี จูเนียร์), which is sized midway between a compact store and a supermarket.
+In 2006, Leader Price by Big C was rebranded as "Mini Big C" (มินิบิ๊กซี), a proximity store format offering 24-hour service.
+Big C launched another new brand store format in July 2010 called "Big C Junior" (บิ๊กซี จูเนียร์), which is sized midway between a compact store and a supermarket.

 Global branding

-"Big C" was used for the first time outside Thailand at the end of 2003, with the rebranding of three Cora hypermarkets in Vietnam.
+The "Big C" brand was used for the first time outside Thailand at the end of 2003, with the rebranding of three Cora hypermarkets in Vietnam.
 The stores were owned by Vindemia, a Groupe Bourbon company in Réunion.
 Casino took control of Vindemia, and the Big C Supercenter banner is used for these stores.

-In 2010, Big C announced in Thailand that it would open its first store in Laos, inside The New Taladsao Shopping Mall in Vientiane, in late 2012.
+In 2010, Big C announced that it would open its first store in Laos, inside The New Taladsao Shopping Mall in Vientiane, in late 2012.

 Carrefour acquisition

 In November 2010, Big C won a bid to buy the 42 Carrefour branches in Thailand for €868 million (35.4 billion baht).
 After the acquisition, Groupe Casino, whose Thai subsidiary is Big C Supercenter PCL, owned 111 hypermarkets versus Tesco's 87.
 However, if other retail formats are included, Tesco is larger with some 704 stores nationwide.

 Big C and Carrefour branches in Thailand had their first co-promotion in January 2011, before Carrefour Thailand stores were rebranded as Big C. In March 2011, Carrefour Suwintawong was the first Carrefour store to be rebranded as a Big C.

+In 2013, Big C main competitor, Lotus's, was ordered by the Civil Court of Thailand to pay ฿4 million to Big C following from a campaign in 2011 by Ek-chai Distribution Centre to use Carrefour coupons.
+Carrefour was at that time the local operator of Lotus's hypermarkets, but was later taken over by Big C which caused the lawsuit.
+In the lawsuit, Big C claimed damages of ฿416 million.